-Mercury offers the cheapest rideshare insurance, starting at $0.90 per day.
-State Farm is the overall best company for rideshare drivers.
+Mercury offers the cheapest rideshare insurance at $0.90 per day.
+State Farm provides the best overall coverage for rideshare drivers.

 Find out if you're overpaying for car insurance below.